bioinformatics-ua/dicoogle-learning-pack/_docs/using.md

 <div class="note info">
   <h5>The image previewer is not a professional medical image viewer.</h5>
   <p>Medical images often have atypical visualization requirements, such as a larger colour bit depth than 8 bits, voxel-based 3D volumes, or even resolutions at the scale of several Giga-pixels.
-The built-in image previewer, on the other hand, is very limited and should not be used professional activities such as screening.
-Such requirements can still be addressed by extending Dicoogle with professional tools.</p>
+The built-in image previewer, on the other hand, is very limited and should not be used in professional activities such as screening.
+Such requirements can still be addressed with Dicoogle by extending it with professional tools.</p>
 </div>

 ### Exporting Results

  On this page, there is also an _Export_ button, which is used to export the entire list of results into a comma-separated values (CSV) file.
 Once clicked, a new form is presented, where we need to specify which tags to consider in the CSV file.
-These tags are the keywords of the DICOM tag as specified in chapter 6 of the [DICOM standard, PS3.6](http://dicom.nema.org/medical/dicom/current/output/chtml/part06/chapter_6.html).
+These are DICOM tag keywords, as specified in chapter 6 of the [DICOM standard, PS3.6](http://dicom.nema.org/medical/dicom/current/output/chtml/part06/chapter_6.html).
 Each tag is separated by a new line.
 For this example, we will request a few attributes:

 ![The "Export to CSV" form.]({{ site.baseurl }}/images/screenshot_export.png)